zaphosting/docs/docs/palworld-server-modding.md

 :::

 :::info
 We currently only support PAK mods (.PAK files).
-You will not be able to use any mods which require an executible file for security purposes.
+You will not be able to use any mods which require an executable file for security purposes.
 :::